doughsay/room.js/doc/PROGRAMMING.md

 ##### addAlias( ...String ) ⇒ Integer
 Adds alias strings to the object and returns the number of aliases.

-> Warning: it doesn't prevent from adding an existing alias.
-Maybe it should, there's
-> no real point having the same alias declared more than once.
+> Warning: For efficiency, it doesn't prevent from adding an existing alias.
+There's no real point having the same alias declared more than once, but it is left to the in-game code to performs the relevant checks, if need be.

 ##### rmAlias( ...String ) ⇒ Integer
 Removes alias strings from the object (any duplicates will be removed), and returns the number of aliases.